ibispi/milica-flash-cards/README.md

 ![main menu](https://i.imgur.com/VscNs0B.png)

 ## In order to run the program you need to have [LÖVE](http://love2d.org) installed, and you have to run the program from terminal.
-The program also has to be in your home directory (it's meant for Linux users).
+The program also has to be in your home directory (it's meant for Linux users) and then in a folder titled "milicaFlashCards".
 In case you want to put it into some other directory you have to open the main.py file and edit the saveLocation variable to the new directory.

 ### Have fun learning